-Feeling is oh, so tiring though and I’m still learning to give space to be sure I’m not wrung out too far.
+Feeling is oh, so tiring though and I’m still learning to give space to be sure I’m not too wrung out.

-Whatever waves wash over you today, I wonder if you could feel them – then look up.
+Whatever waves wash over you today, I wonder if you could feel – then look up.

-I was reminded this week by the Jen Hatmaker at the Evolving Faith conference of a friend of Jesus who grieved in a garden after his death.
+I was reminded this week by Jen Hatmaker at the Evolving Faith conference that a friend of Jesus who grieved in a garden after his death.
 She mistook Jesus as the gardener because Jesus was dead – so who else could he be?

 In my own darkness and sorrow, I’m grateful to the people in my life who have shown up and look like gardeners – but are actually the deepest form of love, acceptance and belonging.
 Whether you think much of the man Jesus or not – I suspect you can look around the darkest time and find glimpses of unexpected goodness.

 Now that doesn’t mean it is good – it can still be utter crap.